 How Long Will Welding Gas Last?

-- For argon or Ar/CO₂ cylinders, a full tank is typically ~2000–2250 psi at room temperature and ~1000 psi is roughly half; for 100% CO₂, pressure stays near ~800–900 psi until the liquid is gone—use cylinder weight to gauge contents.
+- For argon or Ar/CO₂ cylinders, a full tank reads roughly 2,000 to 2,250 psi; around 1,000 psi means you’re about halfway.
+For 100% CO₂, pressure stays near 800 to 900 psi until the liquid runs out, so use cylinder weight to gauge contents.

 Where to Buy or Refill Your Gas

-Here’s a quick overview of refilling costs:
+Here’s a quick look at typical refill costs:

 | Tank Size | Typical Refill Cost |